7RU7H/Archive/Cryptography/Cryptography-Glossary.md

 Transposition cipher: Rearranges the order of the characters of a plain text by key the ordering of encrypted output.

+True Random Number Generators (TRNG): generate randomness by relying on unpredictable physical phenomena like thermal noise or radioactive decay.
 ## References

 [THM Room Introduction to Cryptography](https://tryhackme.com/room/cryptographyintr)